caneara/varnish/docs/writer.md

 ## Usage

-To set Writer's content, assign it using `v-model`.
+To set the writer widget's content, assign it using `v-model`.
 This ensures proper two-way data binding and eliminates the need to listen for a 'change' or 'input' event.

 ```js
 data() {